rogino/COSCNotes/COSC265/Test Notes.md

 ## Relational Data Model

-Domain constraint: value must be in their domain
+Domain constraint: value must be in their domain.

 Key constraint: